AlannaJW/weekend-warehouse/README.md

 | CRM (tier log) | `raw_tier_history.csv` | ~2,400 | ~30% of customers have tier upgrades (SCD2 source) |
 | Web events | `raw_web_events.csv` | 30,000 | ~40% logged-in, ~5% identity-stitched mid-session |

-Quirks injected on purpose so the pipeline has real work to do:
+Quirks and inconsistencies generated on purpose so the pipeline has real work to do:

 - **Inconsistent casing**: same email can appear as `priya@x.com` in CRM and `Priya@X.com` in orders.
 Joining requires a normalization step.
-- **Guest checkouts**: ~10% of orders use emails not present in the CRM — the pipeline has to handle "customer exists in fact table but not dim table."
+- **Guest checkouts**: ~10% of orders have no crm_id, but use emails, which are not present in the CRM — the pipeline must handle "customer exists in fact table but not dim table."
 - **Tier history with gaps**: tier rows have only `valid_from`.
-Building SCD2 requires deriving `valid_to` and `is_current` flags.
+Building SCD Type2 solution requires deriving `valid_to` and `is_current` from the data.
 - **Anonymous-to-identified stitching**: some web events start with no email, then later events under the same `anonymous_id` are logged in.
 This is the standard sessionization-with-identity-resolution problem.
-- **Test/refund rows**: a small fraction of order rows are test data (status='test') or negative-amount refunds — staging has to filter or handle them deliberately.
+- **Test/refund rows**: a small portion of order rows are test data or negative-amount refunds — staging filters them deliberately.

 ---

 ## Known limitations

-**Orphan orders in `fct_orders`.** About 3,270 orders (~$559K of revenue) have `NULL customer_key` because their timestamps fall outside any SCD2 tier-period date range for the matched customer.
-This is a side effect of the synthetic data generator producing order timestamps independently of customer signup dates.
-In a production setting this is the same pattern as a "late-arriving dimension" or a retroactive CRM record, and would be handled by either extending the earliest `valid_from` per customer to cover their first order date, or by introducing a sentinel "unknown version" dim row for unattributed facts.
-The lifetime aggregate (`agg_customer_lifetime`) sidesteps this by aggregating on the conformed `customer_email` rather than `customer_key`, which is why it produces correct totals despite the orphan rows.
+**Orphan orders in `fct_orders`.** About 3,270 orders (~$559K of revenue) have `NULL customer_key` because their timestamps fall outside any SCD Type2 tier-period date range for the matched customer.
+This is because the data generator creates order timestamps separetly from customer account dates.
+This is still realistic because it examples a buyer who creates an account after one or multiple purchaes.
+This is the same pattern as a "late-arriving dimension" or a retroactive CRM record, and would be handled by either extending the earliest `valid_from` per customer to cover their first order date, or by introducing a sentinel "unknown version" dim row for unattributed facts.
+However, the lifetime aggregate (`agg_customer_lifetime`) avoids this by aggregating on the conformed `customer_email` rather than `customer_key`, which is why it produces correct totals despite the orphan rows.